Momentum-space signatures of Berry flux monopoles in a Weyl semimetal: Introduction

-In a real solid, the pseudospin $\boldsymbol{\sigma}$ and the Berry curvature are expected to derive from the microscopic orbital and spin degrees of freedom \cite{Kourtis:16}.
-Yet, so far the orbital and spin textures in a Weyl semimetal have not been systematically measured with a bulk-sensitive probe.
-While previous theories have indicated the possibility to exploit orbital-sensitive dichroic effects in momentum-resolved spectroscopies to probe the topological characteristics in topological semimetals \cite{Kourtis:16,Yu:16,Muechler:16}, such approaches have previously not been experimentally explored.
+While the pseudospin $\boldsymbol{\sigma}$ for a Dirac-Hamiltonian universally shows non-trivial winding, the underlying microscopic degrees of freedom may vary from one system to another \cite{wehling:14}.
+In two dimensions, examples include the sublattice degree of freedom for graphene and the spin-angular-momentum (SAM) for the surface states in topological insulators (TI).
+Accordingly the non-trivial Berry-phase properties have been addressed by quasi-particle interference STM imaging and dichroic ARPES in graphene \cite{dutreix:19,Chiang:11} and by spin-resolved ARPES in TI \cite{Hsieh:09}.
+Likewise in 3D WSM, one may expect the relevant degrees of freedom to depend on the considered material system.
+While previous theories have suggested orbital-sensitive dichroic effects in momentum-resolved spectroscopies as a probe of topological characteristics in topological semimetals \cite{Kourtis:16,Yu:16,Muechler:16}, such approaches have previously not reached application to experimental data.

+In the present work, we find that the orbital-angular-momentum (OAM) $\mathbf{L}$ plays a crucial role in the Weyl physics of the paradigmatic WSM TaAs and, like the pseudospin $\boldsymbol{\sigma}$, diplays a topologically non-trivial winding at the Weyl points.
 Our experiments are based on soft X-ray (SX) ARPES which allows for the systematic measurement of bulk band dispersions by virtue of an increased probing depth and excitation into photoelectron final states with well-defined momentum along $k_z$ perpendicular to the surface \cite{strocov:03}, when compared to surface-sensitive ARPES experiments at VUV photon energies.
-SX-ARPES has been the key method to probe chiral-fermion dispersions in topological semimetals \cite{Xu:15,lv:15_2,lv:17,rao:19,schroter:19}, but its combination with spin resolution (SR) and circular dichroism (CD) is challenging and not widely explored \cite{fedchenko:19}.
-On the other hand, at lower excitation energies SR is routinely used to detect the spin angular momentum (SAM) of electronic states \cite{Hsieh:09} and CD has been introduced as a way to address the orbital angular momentum (OAM) \cite{Park:12,Park:12_2,sunko:17,Cho:18,Schuler:19} and the Berry curvature \cite{Chiang:11,Cho:18,Schuler:19}.
+SX-ARPES has been the key method to probe chiral-fermion dispersions in topological semimetals \cite{Xu:15,lv:15_2,lv:17,rao:19,schroter:19,schroter:20}, but its combination with spin resolution (SR) and circular dichroism (CD) is challenging and not widely explored \cite{fedchenko:19}.
+On the other hand, at lower excitation energies SR is routinely used to detect the SAM of electronic states \cite{Hsieh:09} and CD has been introduced as a way to address the OAM \cite{Park:12,Park:12_2,sunko:17,Cho:18,Schuler:19}.
 We performed SX-ARPES measurements combined with SR and CD to probe the SAM and OAM in the bulk electronic structure of TaAs.